How many Christians are there in Sri Lanka?

-There are almost 2 million Christians living in Sri Lanka, who make up 9.4 per cent of the population.
+There are around 21 million people living in Sri Lanka.
+Christians make up nearly 9.5 per cent of the population, numbering almost two million.

 Sri Lanka is a majority Buddhist nation, and so while Christians from more historical churches enjoy a little more freedom in expressing their faith, believers from Buddhist backgrounds are treated as second-class citizens and can face slander and attacks.